-On the College campus, students have access to IT support, study spaces, a dining hall, College clubs and societies through the MCR (the student association in the College), and the public meeting rooms and student common room.
+On the College campus, students have access to IT support, study spaces, a dining hall, College clubs and societies, and the public meeting rooms and student common room.
 Parking is available for some students on specific courses, such as the PGCE or Graduate Course in Medicine, or for those with required disability adjustments.

 Students who require specific adjustments for a disability should start discussions with us during the admissions process, ensuring they have appropriate access to any tailored support and specialist facilities during their career in Cambridge.
 More details are available in the section on student welfare.